5 Best Gardening Tools to Own and Their Uses

 - First hybrid shovel/spade guaranteed to significantly reduce digging efforts.
 40" light-weight design makes it easy to lift and use.

-- Recently awarded "BEST of the BEST" in garden shovels in 2018 by independent test lab BESTREVIEWS!
+- Awarded "BEST of the BEST" in garden shovels in 2018 and 2019 by independent test lab BESTREVIEWS!

 A spade is one of the most basic and important tools to own as a gardener.
 This can be used for digging and moving soil for planting.
 A spade has some varieties of shapes like the most common curve shape, best for scooping soil, and a flat shape for scooping precision.
 A spade is also good for breaking roots.